BigBadBleuCheese/SignalREST/README.md

 The SignalREST base URL will always be the root of your web application, followed by the `/signalrest` path segment.
 So, if the default SignalR URL for your web app was `http://somecompany.com/signalr` then your SignalREST base URL will be `http://somecompany.com/signalrest`.
 Therefore, connecting to SignalREST in that example would involve making a request to `http://somecompany.com/signalrest/connect/`.

 All SignalREST web requests should be using HTTP POST and should carry a request `Content-Type` header set to `application/json`.

+SignalREST follows SignalR's conventions for resolving hubs and methods:

+- Hub names are not case-sensitive
+- Method names are not case-sensitive
+- Method overloads are permitted, so long as they have varying [arity](https://en.wikipedia.org/wiki/Arity)

 ### URLs